TCP (om_tcp)

 MaxConnections

-With this optional directive it is possible to set the maximum number of allowed concurrent/active connections for a listening TCP socket.
-If not specified, the default value is 4294967295, unlimited.
-When the limit is reached, the incoming connection will be rejected and an error message is shown in the selflog
+Set this directive to limit the number of concurrent active connections for a listening TCP socket.
+The default is 4294967295 (unlimited).
+When the limit is reached, the module rejects new connections and logs an error:

 ConnectionIdleTimeout